The Scouts for the Boys & Girls of

 What is so special about your Pack?

 Scout Troop/Pack 207 has been serving the Hopkins-Minnetonka Community since 1927, making us one of the oldest continuously active Scout organizations in this part of the country.
 We are a mid-size, very organized and active Pack.
 We take the Cub Scout program seriously that all requirements must be completed by the end of each Scout year for every rank.
-We pay attention to individual Scouts to assure that they achieve their goals, develop good character, and have fun.
+We pay attention to individual Scouts to assure that they achieve their goals, develop good character while having fun.

 The leadership of our Scout group has many years of Scouting and business experiences.
 Everything functions in an orderly manner.
 Many adult leaders remain as volunteers in the Pack/Troop and the Scout District years after their Scouts had graduated.
 Our Scout group is also a community for the parents to enjoy fellowship and to contribute.
 Over the years, our excellent support system enabled over 100 youths to achieve the rank of Eagle Scouts.